-Arrive with the zip flush of swallows in April or May, a sparkling June, any settled spring or a bee-laden high summer.
+Arrive with the zip flush of swallows in April or May.
+A sparkling June, any settled spring or a bee-laden high summer.
 Choose a darkened, cosy December, a crisp January, a frosted fresh February or a light lengthened March.
 A leaf curled autumn in a daze of an Indian summer would give a golden glow to any vacation in Ireland and Scotland .
 There is neither a best time or a worst time, an in-between or a chance your luck month.
 Simply, go.
+The best time to visit Ireland and Scotland is any time.

 Best time to Visit Ireland and Scotland